Prediction Markets

 A believer in efficient markets might say that political prediction markets reflect collective information across all people willing to place bets on the outcomes of political contests.
 Prediction markets reflect the wisdom of the crowd.

-An additional consideration in the race for the US presidency was availability across the entire election cycle and across changes in the candidates running for office.
+An additional consideration in the 2024 race for the US presidency was availability across the entire election cycle and across changes in the candidates running for office.

-We considered three prediction markets as possible data sources for our election forecasts: the Iowa Electronic Markets, PredictIt, and Polymarket.
+As we began our work in 2024, we considered three prediction markets as possible data sources for our election forecasts: the Iowa Electronic Markets, PredictIt, and Polymarket.

 The Iowa Electronic Markets, a collection of nonprofit prediction markets at the University of Iowa, began as an experiment in 1988 with permission from the Commodity Futures Trading Commission (CFTC).
 During its first year of operation as a real-money prediction market, it was open only to University of Iowa students, faculty, and staff.
 The market was later opened to adult traders worldwide.
 Iowa Electronic Markets include aggregate markets for congressional and presidential elections.
 The presidential election has winner-take-all and vote-share contracts.
 Each trader has a total trading limit of $500 across all contracts/markets.
 This limits the influence of any individual trader.